 If you would like Parent Coaching for yourself, please contact me at [email protected]

-And if you would like to become a Parent Coach, please join me for my upcoming training that begins August 5th: https://ptscoaching.com/professional-development/adhd-parent-coach-academy/
+If you would like to become a Professional Parent Coach, please join me for my upcoming training: https://ptscoaching.com/professional-development/adhd-parent-coach-academy/